almazgimaev/sly-blog-multi-image-annotation-/README.md

 2. Exploring the multi-view display functionality in the Image Labeling Tool.

-3. Manually annotating group of images.
+3. Manually annotating groups of images.

 4. Speeding up the labeling process with AI-assistance using the [Supervisely Smart Tool](https://supervisely.com/blog/smarttool-annotation/)